jtortorelli/cineaste-lume/src/people/fujimoto-sanezumi.md

       - role: Producer
     title: The Last War
     year: 1961
+  - format: film
+    poster_url: /static/images/films/sword-of-doom-1966/posters/poster.webp
+    staff:
+      - role: Producer
+    title: The Sword of Doom
+    year: 1966
+  - format: film
+    poster_url: /static/images/films/japans-longest-day-1967/posters/poster.webp
+    staff:
+      - role: Producer
+    title: Japan's Longest Day
+    year: 1967
 ---

-Began his career submitting articles to the <i>Kinema Junpo</i> film journal under the pseudonym Tsukamoto Yasushi.

-Invited to join PCL (later Toho) after graduation by president Mori Iwao.

-Transitioned from assistant director to producer while working on Imai Tadashi's
-<i>Ecology of Marriage</i> (1940).

-Departed Toho following a labor dispute and founded his own company, Fujimoto Productions.
-Returned to Toho in 1951 as a producer.

-Along with fellow producer Tanaka Tomoyuki, produced the vast majority of Toho''s films during the Golden Age.
-Tanaka specialized in "men's" films (science fiction and action) and Fujimoto handled comedies and literary adaptations.
-Each man produced over 200 films in their respective careers.

-Served as president of Toho from 1971 to 1974, succeeded in the position by Tanaka Tomoyuki.

-Produced the inaugural Japan Academy Awards ceremony in 1978.
-After his passing the Fujimoto Prize for producers was established in his honor.
+Fujimoto Sanezumi was a legendary producer who, alongside Tanaka Tomoyuki, defined Toho's "Golden Age."
+Born in Manchuria, he began his career as a film critic under the pseudonym Tsukamoto Yasushi before being invited to join PCL (Toho's predecessor) by Mori Iwao.

+While Tanaka specialized in action and science fiction, Fujimoto focused on comedies and literary adaptations.
+He produced over 200 films, including the popular "Company President" (*Shacho*) and "Young Guy" (*Wakadaisho*) series.
+He also championed the works of acclaimed directors like Naruse Mikio (*Floating Clouds*, *Flowing*) and Okamoto Kihachi (*The Sword of Doom*, *Japan's Longest Day*).

+Fujimoto played a pivotal role in Kurosawa Akira's career, co-producing *The Hidden Fortress* (1958) and later encouraging the director to form his own production company.
+He served as president of Toho from 1971 to 1974 and produced the inaugural Japan Academy Awards in 1978.

+Following his death in 1979, the Fujimoto Prize was established to honor producers who have made significant contributions to the Japanese film industry.